hanneshapke/hanneshapke.github.io/_posts/2025-01-11-speculative-decoding.markdown

 ```

-When we compare the latency of speculative decoding with the latency of the same model without speculative decoding, we can see that speculative decoding is faster by roughly 35% as we can see in Figure 3.
+When we compare the latency of speculative decoding with the latency of the same model without speculative decoding, we can see that speculative decoding is faster by roughly 35% as we can see in Figure 2.

 <figure>
   <img src="/images/speculative_decoding/speculative_decoding_comparison.png" alt="Latency comparison">
-  <figcaption>Figure 3: Comparison of latency between standard and speculative decoding approaches.
+  <figcaption>Figure 2: Comparison of latency between standard and speculative decoding approaches.
 Speculative decoding shows a 35% improvement in processing time.</figcaption>
 </figure>

 ## Trade-offs and Alternatives
 There are significant trade-offs when using speculative decoding.
 The faster inferences don't come without downsides.
 In this section, we will discuss the trade-offs when using speculative decoding.

+### Sequence Length

+The relationship between sequence length and performance gains in speculative decoding presents an interesting trade-off.
+Generally, longer sequences tend to yield higher speedups, as demonstrated in our example where we set `num_speculative_tokens=5`.
+This parameter allows the smaller model to predict multiple tokens ahead, potentially improving throughput.
+However, this advantage comes with diminishing returns: as sequence length increases, so does the likelihood of prediction errors.
+When these errors occur, the larger model steps in to correct the predictions, which can significantly slow down the overall inference process.
+Finding the optimal sequence length therefore requires careful balancing between maximizing the benefits of speculation while minimizing the computational overhead of error correction.

 ### Larger Memory Footprint

 The speculative decoding requires a larger memory footprint.
 The larger model needs to loaded into memory, together with the smaller model.
 This will require larger instances and GPUs, which translates to higher costs.
-Also, speculative decoding can be difficult for fine-tuning models.
+Also, fine-tuning models is difficult for when you want to use speculative decoding with your models.
 The smaller model needs to be fine-tuned on the same dataset as the larger model.
 This is not always possible, since fine-tuning the larger model is more expensive than fine-tuning the smaller model (however, you might the performance boost from the smaller fine-tuned model already).

 ### Model Pairing